Chapter 24

 “He’s all set,” said Yvette.

-“Ok,” said my older self.
-“Ernest and Yvette, you should probably stand back a bit from me.
+“Okay,” said my older self.
+“Ernest and Yvette, you should probably stand back from me a bit.
 A few metres at least.”
 They backed off as instructed.
 “I’m going to touch the time viewer screen now, but nothing should happen until the next lightning bolt arrives.
 Just don’t move until then… Bon voyage, Junior.”

 Five seconds went past without lightning.
 Then ten.